Riseley, Bedfordshire: Riseley pubs

 Although there is now only one pub remaining open for trade in Riseley, there have been as many as eight over the years.

 The White Horse situated in the High Street opposite the junction with Lowsden Lane closed in the early 1970s.
-The Royal Oak in the High Street near Maple Gardens is a very attractive thatched, old cottage style building and closed as a pub in the 1990s.
+The Royal Oak in the High Street near Maple Gardens is a thatched old cottage style building and closed as a pub in the 1990s.

 The George and Dragon was open for business where Waldocks Close is now.
-The Red Lion, situated on the corner of Church Lane and Gold Street is now, like the rest of the 'old' pubs a family home.
-The Five Bells situated on the High Street opposite the bottom end of Gold Street closed for business in December 2008 and has been redeveloped into a family home.
-Between the Five Bells and the Fox and Hounds stood "The Boot", now a family home.
+The Red Lion, situated on the corner of Church Lane and Gold Street is now, like the rest of the 'old' pubs a home.
+The Five Bells situated on the High Street opposite the bottom end of Gold Street closed for business in December 2008 and has been redeveloped into a home.
+Between the Five Bells and the Fox and Hounds stood "The Boot", now a home.
 There was also a tiny pub, The Swan, halfway along the High street, which closed in the 1960s.
 The last remaining pub in the village is the Fox and Hounds located on The High Street.

 Churches

 Riseley currently only has one church, All Saints Riseley.
-The oldest part of this church, the south wall of the south aisle dates as far back as the twelfth century.
+The oldest part of this church, the south wall of the south aisle dates from the twelfth century.
 Riseley's church along with the rectory and some land in the village was once owned by the Knights Hospitallers.

 A Methodist Church was built in the village in 1807 at a cost of £130.
-The Methodist Chapel, opposite The Barns, was rebuilt in the 1990s and now serves as a very characterful private residence.
+The Methodist Chapel, opposite The Barns, was rebuilt in the 1990s and now serves as a private residence.

 Moravian and Baptist chapels were built in the village in 1810 and 1838, respectively.
 However these are all no longer used though there are two redundant Chapels in Riseley High Street.
 The Moravian chapel became, for many years, the Chapel Art Gallery and is in the High Street close to Maple Gardens.
 The site the Baptist chapel is now a grass amenity area opposite Riseley's only shop on the Keysoe Road/High Street junction.
 There only has a few gravestones remaining as an indicator of its past.